Stepheny755/Stepheny755/README.md

-## Hey, Stephen here 👋👋
+## Hey, Stephen here 👋

 (he/him)

-I'm a computer engineering student, coffee enthusiast, avid reader, creative tinkerer, mountain hiker.

-### currently
-working on biomechatronics, control and computer hardware.

-### in the future
-I want to work on design of biomechatronics (wearables) and control of active prostheses.
+I graduated from UofT in computer engineering, and I'm currently working in the Diller Lab on surgical microrobots.
+I'm a coffee enthusiast (V60, Moka) and tinkerer.
+Feel free to reach out to me!